hjhornbeck/bullcheese/README.md

 ## How it Works

 The code to generate and verify tickets is executed on a third-party server, so that it can only be modified by an administrator of that server.
 While all the source code and even the seeds are public, two security tokens are kept private: the private key and the salt.
+The administrator is able to define these values, but if they choose not to then the server will use a cryptographically secure random number generator to generate them automatically.

 Seeds are organized into categories, which have a number, URL, and long name.
 The number is an arbitrary value between 0 and 225, inclusive.
 The URL is the URL these seeds can be accessed from via the web interface, while the long name is the text name presented to the player.
 These last two are burned into the seed file itself, while the number is set by the filename.

 The lifespan of a ticket is divided into three periods: *live*, *dead*, and *invalid/expired*.
 While it is *live*, the associated seed can be speedrun.
 A *dead* ticket can no longer result in a valid speedrun, but if validated it can still be verified by anyone.
 At all other times, the ticket cannot be run or verified and it is considered no different than random garbage pretending to be a ticket.
-The default live period is two hours after the ticket was generated, and the default dead period is two weeks after generation, but these values can be changed.
+The default live period ends two hours after the ticket was generated, and the default dead period ends two weeks after generation, but these values can be changed.

 When asked to generate a ticket, the code picks a random seed from a list and calculates the following value: